LDDestroier/CC/windont/README.md

 visible			-- boolean, if false, then the window just like, won't render, man
 ```

-All transformation functions (except for `metaTransformation`) are called on every (x, y) position on the screen per window, and each one takes in three arguments:
+All transformation functions (except for `metaTransformation`) are called on every (x, y) position on the screen per window, and each one takes in four arguments:
 	1. X position on the screen relative to the window's X position
 	2. Y position on the screen relative to the window's Y position
+	3. Character/text color/background color on the window's (X, Y) position (if outside the buffer, is `nil`)
-	3. `meta` value of the window
+	4. `meta` value of the window
 and return the following information:
 	1. New X position for that part of the window
 	2. New Y position for that part of the window